 - Organize any witnesses you want to have attend the hearing on your behalf.

 - Ensure you have prepared your opening statement, closing statement/submissions, questions you may want to ask of any witnesses attending on your behalf, questions you may want to ask the executive officer or other witnesses giving evidence.

-Typically Alberta Health Services will be represented by legal counsel at the hearing.
+Typically Alberta Health Services, the respondent, will be represented by legal counsel at the hearing.

-The appellant(s) may retain legal counsel or have another person such as an advocate, friend or family member, assist them at the hearing.
+The appellant(s) may retain legal counsel at their own expense or have another person such as an advocate, friend or family member, assist them at the hearing.

 Although not mandatory, Alberta Health Services and the appellant may have witnesses at the hearing.
 A witness typically provides information to the PHAB that assists in making an informed decision.

 Each party is responsible for arranging the attendance of any witnesses they wish to provide evidence at the hearing.

 The PHAB will typically follow this procedure at the appeal hearing.

 - introduce the members of the PHAB (typically 3 to 5 members)